emqx/emqx/apps/emqx_exhook/README.md

 # emqx_exhook

-The `emqx_exhook` extremely enhance the extensibility for EMQ X. It allow using an others programming language to mount the hooks instead of erlang.
+The `emqx_exhook` extremely enhance the extensibility for EMQX.
+It allow using an others programming language to mount the hooks instead of erlang.

 ## Feature